bright/new-www/content/blog/things-to-see-in-gdansk-software-developers’-perspective.md

 <div className="image">![Gdansk, shipyard](/images/gdansk_shipyard-post.png "Gdansk, shipyard")</div>

-## Bright Inventions’s office :)
+## Let's meet for a coffee in Gdańsk

-Finally, if you want to meet the best software development studio from Gdańsk, [contact us to meet for a coffee](/our-areas/gdansk-software-company/).
-Hope to see you in Gdańsk soon!
+**Finally, if you want to meet the best software development studio from Gdańsk, [contact us to meet for a coffee](/our-areas/gdansk-software-company/).
+Hope to see you in Gdańsk soon!**

 <div className="image">![Bright Inventions team](/images/gdansk_meetup_cofee.png "Bright Inventions team")</div>